akumoplatform/akumo/README.md

 ### API

-The entire platform was developed with simplicity in mind.
-Akumo's offering offers a simple and powerful way to develop cross-platform scripts to make proposed distinctions.
-To achieve these goals, we make use of a powerful API (pre-built functions).
-To support this API, there is a robust technological platform.
+Akumo's offers a simple and powerful way to develop cross-platform scripts to general use.
+To achieve these goals, we make use of a <b>powerful API</b> (pre-built functions).
+To support this API, there is a <b>robust technological platform</b>.
 Furthmore this API could be easily extend.
 <p>
 So we can summed up the keys of the Akumo Platform as:
 </p>

-1. Simplicity
+1. Simplicity<br>
-2. Reusability
+2. Reusability<br>
-3. Extensibility
+3. Extensibility<br>

 ### Learn more